 Velcoro later tells his partner-in-investigation Ani Bezzerides (Rachel McAdams) that he’s a bad man.
 This isn’t exactly true; though he has done bad things, it’s after his confrontation with Semyon that he begins living authentically — he realizes he is responsible for his choices, which can no longer be foisted onto Semyon or circumstances.
 He sacrifices his custodial rights to preserve his son’s well-being; he refuses to take advantage of a drugged Bezzerides.
 Velcoro chooses to do good.
 The same can’t be said of Paul Woodrugh (Taylor Kitsch), whose terror at being outed as the closeted homosexual he is ends up getting him shot.
 “You’d just been honest about who you are, nobody’d be able to run you,” Woodrugh’s lover and blackmailer tells him.
 Inauthenticity can leave you dead on the pavement as the end credits roll.

 I have no idea how it will fall out in Sunday night’s finale; I have two competing theories of whodunnit.
 Afterwards I will miss Pizzolatto’s wonderfully overwritten dialogue and my Monday mornings will be robbed of the mp3 shopping by which I recreate T Bone Burnett’s moody soundtrack.
 I will just have to sit back and wait for the flat circle of time to revolve to season 3.

 Magazine covers via Cover Browser.
-Copyrights belong to their owners, whoever they are.
+Copyrights belong to their owners, whomever they are.